 This also meant, that Auguste Doriot, who finished the race in 3rd, was promoted up to 2nd.
 Doriot was also racing a Peugeot.
 In third place was the one and only Hippolyte Panhard!

 The last of the finishers was Ernest Archdeacon who finished the race in 13 hours exactly.

-Seeing how popular the Paris to Rouen event had been, less than a year later, other countries such as Italy and America began to hold their own point to point races....and from every year onwards point to point racing took off, branching into the UK for the first London to Brighton veteran car run and by 1898 the point-to-point racing fever had swept through Germany, Belgium, Netherlands, Austria-Hungary and even Russia.
+Seeing how popular the Paris to Rouen event had been, less than a year later, other countries such as Italy and America began to hold their own point to point races....and from every year onwards point to point racing took off, branching into the UK for the first London to Brighton veteran car run in 1896 and no less than two years later the point-to-point racing fever had swept through Germany, Belgium, Netherlands, Austria-Hungary and even Russia.

 1899 was the year that point-to-point racing exploded, having a whopping 30 events happening in different countries in Europe throughout the year, however after that, the interest died down a bit.

 The last race of 1899 was a point-to-point race from Paris to Rambouillet and back to Paris, and was won by Renault - only a year after they were founded.
 Driven by the founding brothers of the French manufacturer, (Louis finishing first, Marcel second) Renault is one of only a handful of car makers that has such a long history - 122 Years to be exact - only Daimler and Benz (who'd later merge to form "Mercedes Benz") have a longer history.

 Early 20th Century Racing